CRE’s Centre for Indigenous Policy and Research is excited to launch its fourth call for applications for the Indigenous Youth Policy School.

 - Who are solutions-focused with a desire to create real change

-- To develop policy recommendations in areas that matter to them and to present their solutions in-person to federal government policymakers and leaders at the end of the program
+- Developing policy recommendations in areas that matter to you and presenting your solutions to policymakers and leaders

-- To co-develop and shape policies and programs with the government during and after completion of the program
+- Co-developing and shaping policies and programs with the government during and after the completion of the program

-- For experiential learning within the community through participation in local events and gatherings
+- Experiential learning within the CRE community through participation in programs, events and gatherings

-- For ongoing networking in professional environments that can further connections for future employment and career development
+- Ongoing networking in professional environments can further connections for future employment and career development

 - Joining CRE’s Policy Alumni Network following the completion of the program where you will be able to engage with a network of Indigenous policy leaders committed to policy development, holding the government accountable, and improving the overall representation of Indigenous people in positions of leadership.
 (This network will become a source of knowledge and expertise as it continues to grow each year.)

 - A $1500.00 honorarium for participating in the program to honour your time and knowledge shared.